Matsenko/Python_Summer_2020/Rock_Paper_Scissors_Discord_Bot/README.md

 Rock_Paper_Scissors_Discord_Bot

-In this folder, I hold a rock, paper, scissors bot, which I created on Discord platform
+In this folder, I hold a bot "rock, paper, scissors" , which I created on Discord platform